yasarahk-git0314/exam/README.md

 > Note: I will simply be executing `python main.py` with the `src/` directory as the current working directory.
 Whatever happens after that is up to you- just make sure the `.csv` you create exists in `data/destination/` after this runs.

 > Note: use Python >= 3.7 to solve and do not use any other packages or dependencies (e.g. Pandas).
+You are limited to the Python Standard Library.
 The goal is to show us your coding style and see how you would approach the problem using plain Python.